How Much Does a House Sitter Cost? [How About Nothing?]

 What Kinds of Things Do House Sitters Do?

 Basically, it’s the house sitter’s job to take care of all your home and/or pet needs while you’re away.

 As you can see, there’s a lot you can ask your house sitter to do, although each situation will differ.

-How Often Are You in Contact?
+How Often Are You in Contact With the Home Owners?

 Many of the people I house sat for, I never met face-to-face.
-They left their keys somewhere private and I let myself in.
+They left their keys somewhere private, and I let myself in.
 Or, a neighbor let me in.

-On the opposite side of the spectrum, I’ve made some dear friends through housesitting, and a good handful added me on Facebook.
+On the opposite side of the spectrum, I’ve made some dear friends through housesitting, and a good handful added me on Facebook

 But Really, How Much Should I Pay a Housesitter?